Home

 • SAP Build Process Automation: Combination of workflow engine, RPA, and document recognition.

-• Odoo: Open business suite with customizable workflows and automated actions across all modules.
+• Odoo: Open business suite with customisable workflows and automated actions across all modules.

 • Oracle NetSuite: Event-driven automation for accounting, purchasing, and ordering.

-Typical application: Approvals in purchasing, invoice processing, booking processes, data synchronization between modules.
+Typical application: Approvals in purchasing, invoice processing, booking processes, data synchronisation between modules.

 6. Open-source and self-hosted solutions